-Prompted by the intersection between homeless persons and the low and moderate-income persons served through public service projects, the city of Overland Park staff attends meetings of the Johnson County Continuum of Care and participates in committees, such as the Housing Committee and Coordinated Entry.
-The City also provides funding for the stability of emergency shelters within the community.
+Prompted by the intersection between homeless persons and the low and moderate-income persons served through public service projects, the City of Overland Park staff attends meetings of the Johnson County Continuum of Care and participates in the Rank and Review Committee.
+The City also has a seat on the Continuum of Care's Board.
+Additionally, the City also provides funding for the stability of emergency shelters within the community.

-The city of Overland Park provides financial support to the Human Services Fund through United Community Services, which supports local social services agencies in their efforts to address the needs of households in poverty through projects such as childcare, mental and physical health, and financial literacy and education.
+The City of Overland Park provides financial support to the Human Services Fund through United Community Services, which supports local social services agencies in their efforts to address the needs of households in poverty through projects such as childcare, mental and physical health, and financial literacy and education.